Projectplace/pytest-setup/README.rst

 Test Database
 *************

-To easily manage all the created data the plugin provides a simple
+To easily manage all the created data the plugin provides a simple key-value database.